wazo-platform/wazo-notebook/git-workflow.md

 * Benefits:
   * finding more easily which commits belonged to which feature-branch.
   * knowing who reviewed and merged the feature-branch

-## Exceptions

-`wazo-doc`: long-lived branch `production` is considered the stable branch, while `master` is considered the development branch, in order for Readthedocs to have two rolling versions.